WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 There are times that VE testimony is not correct.
 For example, a VE may testify that certain jobs require only occasional use of the hands, but in reality the job might require constant use of the hands.
 If a VE’s testimony is not correct, then what happens?

 First, your attorney needs to be aware of the jobs in the Dictionary of Occupational Titles.
 Also, your lawyer needs to understand the skills and education needed to perform certain jobs.
-In addition, your attorney will need to understand the GRID Rules and if they apply to you.
-Learn more about the GRID Rules and winning SSD benefits.
-Your lawyer should challenge the VE’s testimony and also use the VE’s testimony to win your case.
+In addition, your attorney will need to understand the GRID Rules and how they apply to you.
+Learn about the GRID Rules and winning SSD benefits.
+Your lawyer should challenge the VE’s testimony.
+Also, your lawyer should use the VE’s testimony to win your case.

 But, in the end, it is the ALJ who must resolve conflicts in the evidence.
 This includes conflicts in opinion evidence from a VE and job information contained in the DOT.
-When such conflicts are evident, the expert should be asked to explain the basis for her opinion and the reason it differs with the DOT.
+When conflicts are evident, the expert will need to explain the basis for her opinion and the reason it differs with the DOT.

 HIRE AN ATTORNEY WITH EXPERIENCE TO HELP YOU

 Unfortunately, if you do not hire an attorney to help you, you will probably lose your case.
-Most cases turn on the VE’s testimony at the hearing.
-If you are not capable of questioning the VE, you will not win.
-The judge relies on the VE’s testimony.
+Most cases turn on the Vocational Expert’s hearing testimony.
+If you are not capable of questioning the VE, then you will not win benefits.
+Because, the judge relies on the VE’s testimony.
 So, you need to be able to prove, using VE testimony, that you cannot work.
-An attorney can make sure that all of your symptoms are taken into account in the VE’s testimony.
+An attorney can make sure that the VE takes into account all of your symptoms.

-Also, the attorney who has experience is familiar with the jobs in the national economy.
-If the attorney has experience, then they also know what jobs the VE is likely to say that you can do.
+Also, your attorney should be familiar with the jobs in the national economy.
+If the attorney has experience dealing with the SSA, then they also know what jobs the VE is likely to testify about.
 This part of the hearing is difficult.
 Trying to do it yourself will not work.
 If nothing else, you should hire an attorney to represent you if the Judge has called a VE to your hearing.

 You are seeking the best law firm to represent you in your SSD case.
 You need a law firm you can trust.
-If you want to learn more about the lawyers and staff at Cannon Disability Law, then read our About Us page.
+If you want to learn more about the lawyers and staff at our law firm, then read our About Us page.
 There you will find more information about each of us.

 For example, Andria Summers can help you with your Medicare plan.
 Likewise, she has also won thousands of SSD cases.
 Ms. Summers is an expert in understanding your medical issues.